 Add ground chicken, breaking it apart while cooking.
 Once slightly broken up, season with the seasonings.
 Cook almost through, until almost all the pink is gone.
 It will look like this.

-Add tomato sauce, broth, ketchup and stir to combine.
+Mix in the tomato sauce, broth, ketchup and stir to combine.
 Allow chicken to cook completely.

-Add in cream cheese and stir in until melted.
+Stir in cream cheese and stir in until melted.
 Add in cheddar cheese and stir until melted.
 It will look a look soupy, but we want that.
 It will provide a great sauce base for the pasta we are about to add in.

 I always top my dishes with fresh parsley!